301s/301s.github.io/links.md

 # All links in 301s

-A static URL shortening and link management project.
+A table containing the shortcode, 301s link and the actual links in the project.

 ---
 <script src="/assets/js/urls.1.js"></script> <script src="/assets/js/main.js"></script>